valeria-va/ROS2_rUBot_mecanum_ws/Documentation/Files/01_rUBot_setup_docker.md

       ````
       >Remember to change the IP of the PC in this network on docker-compose.pcXlaunch.yaml
   - With graphical interface using WSL
+    - This is only usefull if you work inside your computer isolated without the possibility to communicate with other robots on the same network!
     - Open this folder on VScode and type in a new WSL terminal:
       ````shell
       UID=$(id -u) GID=$(id -g) docker compose -f docker-compose.pcWSL.yaml up -d --force-recreate